-1.5 The LDO has been screened under the Environmental Impact Assessment Regulations, and it is considered that an Environmental Statement is not required.
-A Test of Likely Significant Effect (TLSE) for the purposes of the Habitats Regulations has concluded that the LDO will have no significant effect (alone or in combination) with a European Site or a European Offshore Marine Site.
+1.5 The LDO will be screened under the Environmental Impact Assessment Regulations, to consider whether an Environmental Statement is not required.
+A Test of Likely Significant Effect (TLSE) for the purposes of the Habitats Regulations will also be undertaken ahead of adoption.
 The LDO has also been screened as part of the Equalities Impact Assessment process.

-1.6 The LDO does not require its own Sustainability Appraisal - Strategic Environmental Assessment (SA-SEA) because the LDO is deemed to be an elaboration upon the provisions of the Carmarthenshire Local Development Plan 2006 - 2021( Adopted December 2014).
+1.6 The LDO does not require its own Sustainability Appraisal - Strategic Environmental Assessment (SA-SEA) because the LDO is deemed to be an elaboration upon the provisions of the Carmarthenshire Local Development Plan 2006 - 2021(Adopted December 2014).
 The LDP has already been subject to SA-SEA along with a Plan level Habitats Regulations Assessment.